Enterprise Privacy & Compliance Framework — BlueNexus

 3. Data Localisation Support

-If specific customers require data residency restrictions, we can restrict regions at the customer’s direction (subject to availability).
+If specific customers require data residency restrictions, BlueNexus can restrict regions at the customer's direction (subject to availability).

 1. Infrastructure & Compute Providers